NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Filed: Supply Air Fan Operating Mode Schedule Name
 This input field is the name of a schedule that controls fan operation.
 Schedule Name values of 0 denote cycling fan operation (fan cycles with cooling coil).
 Schedule values greater than 0 denote constant fan operation (fan runs continually regardless of coil operation).
 The fan operating mode defaults to cycling fan operation if this field is left blank.
-This input field is currently used with *MultiStageFan* capacity control method only.
+This input field is currently used with *MultiSpeedFan* capacity control method only.

 An example input for a fan coil unit, including its constituent components, is shown below.